iSPIRT/depa-training/scenarios/mnist/README.md

-# COVID predictive modelling
+# Classification model - MNIST Dataset

-This hypothetical scenario involves three training data providers (TDPs), ICMR, COWIN and a state war room, and a TDC who wishes the train a model using datasets from these TDPs.
+MNIST set is a large collection of handwritten digits.
+It is a very popular dataset in the field of image processing.
+It is often used for benchmarking machine learning algorithms.
+MNIST is short for Modified National Institute of Standards and Technology database.
+We here consider a hypothetical scenario where in we have three TDP's and the MNIST data is divided into three parts each coming from one TDP and TDC who wishes the train a model using datasets from these TDPs.
 The repository contains sample datasets and a model.
 The model and datasets are for illustrative purposes only; none of these organizations have been involved in contributing to the code or datasets.

 The end-to-end training pipeline consists of the following phases.